cxl-reskit/cxl-reskit/benchmarks/README.md

 ## Stressapptest

-TODO: Usage example, comparing a run in regular memory with a run in CXL memory
+TODO: (Jacob) Usage example, comparing a run in regular memory with a run in CXL memory

 ## Testing CXL memory via NUMA